SkaiYoh/NFC-cardgame/README.md

 Interactive tool for defining biome tile blocks and previewing tilemap rendering.

 ### Card Enroll (`tools/card_enroll.c`)
-Utility for writing card data to NFC tags and registering them in the database.
-Requires a connected Arduino and the PostgreSQL database.
+Utility for mapping physical NFC card UIDs to game cards in the database.
+Requires a connected Arduino and `cardgame.db`.

 ## Project Structure